Speaking in front of an audience does funny things to the smartest people

 And the downside of being a nervous speaker is more than just discomfort.
 People who are afraid of speaking in public usually earn 10% less than those who present well.
 Bad presentations inhibit your chances of promotion.
 Good presenting skills are seen as a must-have for leaders.

-- Check out my new online course.
+1 – Check out my new online course Presentations Masterclass.
 You get 18 video lessons, 3 bonus videos, a 100+ page e-book, templates and support material.
 If you are interested, I’ll send you a free video sample from some of the lessons.
 You’ll get a taste of the TalkitOut Technique that’s at the heart of my training.
-Sign up here for the free video.
+Sign up today and I’ll send you a series of great free tips to help you, as well as a sample from the online course.

-- Buy the book that changes lives.
+2 – Buy the book that changes lives.
 I’ve just published my Presentations Masterclass e-book.
 It’s a journey from first ideas to standing ovation.
 Along the way you’ll learn about planning and structuring a presentation, how to capture your natural speaking voice, how to incorporate stories to make facts memorable, and how to use slides effectively.
 Plus, there are sections on body language, how to look and sound good on video, and special features on how to deliver wedding toasts, after-dinner speeches and eulogies.
-Download the e-book today from our Store.

 Standing ovation 4 times.
 Thank you very much – you were a big part of my success. – Milt Isaacs, President, ACFO